I spent many years working in the field of industrial process automation technology.

 The typical star-delta control circuit wiring diagram in the CAD drawing below will help you follow the explanation.

-The star-delta control circuit illustrated above actuates magnetic contactors which interchangeably execute star-delta motor connections.
+The star-delta control circuit illustrated above actuates magnetic contactors that interchangeably execute star-delta motor connections.
 Pushing the ON switch causes the motor to start running from the star connection to the delta connection.

 The motor's wiring terminal is initially connected in a star configuration.
 Closing the ON push-button switch actuates the main magnetic contactor, the star contactor, and the timer, while leaving only the delta contactor open or deactivated until the timer reaches a preset time.